3 - 6 Months Postpartum

 A Schedule for Mom (When Your Baby Won’t Follow the Schedule)

 Your baby may be sleeping for longer stretches at night (Pacheco, 2022).
 If you are like me and just want baby to be on a regular schedule, hang in there mama!
 Unfortunately, in my (Alex’s) experience, daytime sleep isn’t always predictable until 6 months.
 But just because your baby doesn’t necessarily have the same exact schedule everyday doesn’t mean that you will never be able to plan anything in your day.

-- Quick Tip: If you like structure, consider the flexibility that a block schedule allows.
+- Quick Tip: If you like structure, consider the flexibility that a block schedule allows at 3 months postpartum.

 Block Schedules: Essentially, block scheduling allows you to prioritize certain activities in blocks of time rather than exact set times during the day.
 You could divide your day into loose blocks based around approximate sleep/wake/feed cycles.